 Here is the Real Cost of Applying to College

-We all knew college was going to be expensive but what a lot of us failed to realize (raising my hand here) was how expensive just applying to college was going to be.
-Sure, we realized that there were going to be application fees and fees associated with taking college entrance exams, but it turns out that these costs are just the tip of the iceberg.
+We all knew college would be expensive, but what many of us failed to realize (raising my hand here) was how expensive just applying to college was going to be.
+Sure, we realized that there would be application fees and fees associated with taking college entrance exams, but it turns out that these costs are just the tip of the iceberg.

 We reached out to Grown and Flown Parents and got a true account of the cost of applying to college.

-Just applying to college has become so expensive that some parents told us that those costs were a limiting factor on the number of schools to which their kids were able to apply.
-One member of our group painfully reminded us that
+Applying to college has become so expensive that some parents told us that those costs were a limiting factor in the number of schools their kids could apply to.
+One member of our group painfully reminded us that.

 I work with a local nonprofit that provides scholarships for high performing high school students to help them with these basic costs that many of us take for granted.
 Many teens give up on their dream of a college degree because they can’t afford the cost of the testing or the application.
 Or don’t want to burden their parents with any additional expenses.